ucsb-cs8/w20/_lab/lab01.md

 def cToF(cTemp):
     return cTemp + 32 # TODO: Fix this line of code
 ```
 The code above is how we define functions in python.
 We will work on defining our own functions throughout the course.

 On a very high level, the `def fToC(fTemp)` and `def cToF(cTemp)` is what we call a function <strong>signature</strong>.
-In the function signature of `def fToC(fTemp)`, the keyword `def` tells python we are defining a function, `fToC` is the name of the function and `fTemp` is the function's parameter enclosed in parenthesis (note, there can be zero or more parameters for a function, but in this case there is only one).
-The `return` keyword is used to pass back a value to whoever used the function.
-In this case, the function `fToC(fTemp)` returns the celsius value of a fahrenheit value we passed into the function (`fTemp`).
-The function `cToF(cTemp)` returns the fahrenheit value of a celsius value we passed into this function (`cTemp`).
+* In the function signature of `def fToC(fTemp)`, the keyword `def` tells python we are defining a function,
+* `fToC` is the name of the function and
+* `fTemp` is the function's parameter enclosed in parenthesis (note, there can be zero or more parameters for a function, but in this case there is only one).
+* The `return` keyword is used to pass back a value to whoever used the function.
+    * In this case, the function `fToC(fTemp)` returns the celsius value of a fahrenheit temperature we passed into the function (`fTemp`).
+    * The function `cToF(cTemp)` returns the fahrenheit value of a celsius temperature we passed into this function (`cTemp`).

 # Step 4: Test your code by hand

 To test this code, we'll first do what many programmers do: test the code by hand.

-That is, we'll run the file in IDLE, and then enter some function calls in the Python shell to see what results we get.
+That is, we'll run the file in IDLE, and then "call the function" (i.e.  enter some function calls in the Python shell) to see what results we get.
 These two functions are supposed to convert between Fahrenheit where water freezes at 32 degrees, and Celsius where it freezes at 0 degrees.
 Let's see if they work properly.

-Use the Run Module command to run the code, and then try entering these function calls at the Python Shell prompt.
+Use the Run Module command to run the code: doing so will definte the functions (i.e., make Python aware that they exist and what they are supposed to do according to the provided function definitions).
+You can then try entering these function calls at the Python Shell prompt.
 You should see output similar to what is shown below:

 ```
 >>> fToC(32)